 The MBMC aims to attract and train students and postdoctoral fellows in a dynamic, multidisciplinary, university/hospital setting.
 We offer multiple training opportunities for undergraduate, graduate and post-doctoral students/fellows.

-- PhD in The Activity, smoking cessation, healthy eating and alcohol education, intervention, and motivation (ACCELERATION) eHealth study
+- MSc Offer: The Activity, smoking cessation, healthy eating and alcohol education, intervention, and motivation (ACCELERATION) eHealth study

-- PhD in the Health Impact of Electronic Cigarettes (e-cigarettes)
+- PhD Offer: Health Impact of Electronic Cigarettes (e-cigarettes)

-- Postdoctoral Fellowship in Diabetes-related and other Health Consequences of Bariatric Surgery
+- Postdoctoral Fellowship Offer: Longitudinal Health Consequences of Bariatric Surgery

 Our team includes students and fellows from five local universities (Concordia University, Université du Québec à Montréal, McGill University, Université de Sherbrooke, and Université de Montréal).
 Our team members come from a variety of backgrounds but generally work in the fields of psychology, exercise science, kinesiology, or medicine.